nathanielho/nathanielho.github.io/solar/ppp-01-intro.md

+---
+youtubeId: A2-DZb0vaq8
+---

 _May 2026_

-{% include youtubePlayer.html id=page.A2-DZb0vaq8 %}
+{% include youtubePlayer.html id=page.youtubeId %}

 ## The EPC C House